chrjoh/cat-tester/README.md

 Fetch manifest from https://example.com/asset/5245.isml/5245-video=2499968.m3u8 and rewrite the url to https://example.com/asset/5245.isml/hls/5245-video=5000000-455767831.m4s to fetch the same segment(the first found in the manifest file) max_iteration times with a sleep for four seconds(default time, can be changed) for each fetch.

+To handle the case with airplay the airplay url is constructed by adding CAT token, with cookie refresh as a query parameter named CAT.
+This extra fix need to be handled serverside to move the query value into a set-cookie in the response.

 ### Manifest format